agenda/agenda/README.md

 ### database(url, [collectionName])

 Specifies the database at the `url` specified.
-If no collection name is give, `agendaJobs` is used.
+If no collection name is given, `agendaJobs` is used.

 ```js